zapplea/torch_model/a1_8420/README.md

 GPU: all gpu when set nn_config['cuda'] to True and the pytorch can detect available gpu.
 The default gpu device is 0, and can change the device to set nn_config['gpu'] to the gpu device number available.

+# constraings
+The k_shot should not be less or equal to 90

 program instruction:
 TODO: Normalize the data
 Normlize data(seems not necessary in this work, because ..)